symfony/symfony-docs/reference/configuration/doctrine.rst

 dir
 ...

-Absolute path to the mapping or entity files (depending on the driver).
-The default value is ``%kernel.project_dir%/src/Entity/``.
+Absolute path to the mapping or entity files (depending on the driver.

 prefix
 ......

 A common namespace prefix that all entities of this mapping share.
 This prefix should never conflict with prefixes of other defined mappings otherwise some of your entities cannot be found by Doctrine.
-This option defaults to ``App\Entity`` because it's recommended to store the entities in ``src/Entity/``.

 alias
 .....

 Doctrine offers a way to alias entity namespaces to simpler, shorter names to be used in DQL queries or for Repository access.
-It's default value is ``App``.

 is_bundle
 .........